 Whether or not you were "driving" is critical to a Vehicle Code section 23152(b) case.
 If an officer pulls you over for a traffic violation and personally observes you driving, this element is satisfied.
 However, there are a number of times when this may not be the case.

-The key issue is whether or not the evidence can establish that you moved the car at least some distance.4
+The key issue in a drunk driving case is whether or not the evidence can establish that you moved the car at least some distance.4

 Example: Let's say the cops find your car obstructing traffic.with the engine running.and that you are asleep behind the wheel.
 Given these facts, the police, judge, and jury could infer that you are the one who drove your car to that location.